katharynreed/dlog/README.md

 * _Open it in file_
 * _Enjoy dogs_

-_{This code was written using Atom in HTML.
+_This code was written using Atom in HTML.
 It requires no additional program to run.
-It is not a hosted web page.}_
+It is not a hosted web page._

 ## Known Bugs

-_{There are no known issues with this web page. }_
+_There are no known issues with this web page._

 ## Support and contact details

-_{If you run into any issues with the Dog Blog, contact Katharyn at katharynreedpierce@gmail.com.
-You are encouraged to make any contributions to the code to ensure functionality.}_
+_If you run into any issues with the Dog Blog, contact Katharyn at katharynreedpierce@gmail.com.
+You are encouraged to make any contributions to the code to ensure functionality._

 ## Technologies Used